-Do you have the passion to help improve the lives of patients by using engineering knowledge to make biomedical equipment?
-Does designing artificial body parts to replace ailing ones and in so doing, provide comfort and relief to patients, sound appealing to you?
+Biomedical engineers enjoy helping improve the lives of patients by using engineering knowledge to make biomedical equipment.
+They design artificial body parts to replace ailing ones and in so doing, provide comfort and relief to patients.
 If this is something that you would love to do, then you can consider a career as a biomedical engineer.
 In addition creating artificial body parts, you’ll also have the chance to design machines that detect medical issues and diagnose them.
 You’ll also have the opportunity to work with other professionals in the science fields in the course of your career.

 You’ll need to be highly-analytical since you will be looking for appropriate solutions that would meet patients’ needs.
 In addition to problem-solving skills, you will have to be very good in math as the design of equipment will involve using advanced mathematical principles and calculus.